alfahadgm/Pixel-Runner-Roguelite/README.md

 # Note
 ( The Game is still under development )
 # Pixel Runner
-Phaser Top-down Shooter Roguelite is a game powered by the Phaser game framework.
+PIXEL RUNNER is a game powered by the Phaser game framework.
 In this 2D action-packed game, the player assumes the role of a hero navigating through a dynamic world filled with enemies and collectables.
 The game has features typical to roguelites, such as randomly generated elements and progression through different waves or levels.
 ![image](https://github.com/alfahadgm/Pixel-Runner-Roguelite/assets/48056647/43a40324-aa30-443e-8f53-02c88950ba45)